-- What is a furlough? - A furlough does not have a precise legal definition but generally refers to a mandatory period of time off work without pay.
+What is a furlough?

+A furlough does not have a precise legal definition but generally refers to a mandatory period of time off work without pay initiated by the employer and intended to be for a temporary or limited duration.
 Sometimes the term "temporary layoff" is used.
-A furlough is similar to an unpaid leave of absence except that it is initiated by the employer, whereas most leaves of absence are initiated by the employee.
-Generally, the employee remains on payroll and remains eligible for benefits, including health insurance coverage, while on furlough, and has an expectation of reinstatement.
-Furloughs are used in periods of significant economic downturn and during seasonal business cycles. - An employer may furlough employees rather than permanently laying off and terminating employees because the business downturn is expected to be temporary.
-A furlough helps an employer reduce its compensation costs and potentially also hiring costs when it brings furloughed employees back to work instead of having to hire and train replacements. - How is a permanent layoff different from a furlough or temporary layoff? - A permanent layoff generally refers to when an employer terminates an employee's employment without any right to be recalled and reinstated if business conditions improve.
-Unlike a furlough, benefits typically are terminated when an employee is laid off, including health benefits (subject to the employee's right to continue that coverage pursuant to COBRA). - O An employer may permanently lay off employees when the employer is less certain that business conditions are such that the employer will need to reemploy the employee.
+A furlough is similar to an unpaid leave of absence.
+Generally, the employee remains on payroll and may remain eligible for benefits, including health insurance coverage, while on furlough, with a mutual expectation of reinstatement.
+Furloughs are typically used in periods of significant economic downturn and during seasonal business cycles.

+An employer may furlough employees rather than permanently laying off and terminating employees because the business downturn is expected to be temporary.
+A furlough helps an employer reduce its compensation costs and potentially also hiring costs when it brings furloughed employees back to work instead of having to hire and train replacements.

+How is a permanent layoff different from a furlough or temporary layoff?

+A permanent layoff generally refers to when an employer terminates an employee's employment without any right to be recalled and reinstated if business conditions improve.
+Unlike a furlough, benefits typically are terminated when an employee is laid off, including health benefits (subject to the employee's right to continue that coverage pursuant to COBRA).

+An employer may permanently lay off employees when the employer is less certain that business conditions are such that the employer will need to reemploy the employee.
 The employer also saves the costs of benefits during any layoff period.
-Unless otherwise dictated by an employer policy or collective bargaining agreement, layoffs typically involve a technical termination of employment and the employee is removed from the payroll.
+Unless otherwise dictated by an employer policy or collective bargaining agreement, layoffs typically involve a termination of the employment relationship and the employee is removed from the payroll.